top of page

 Kalamazoo, MI, 49007

-Tour attendees will receive a tour booklet at check-in that will be used as the required entry pass into the tour homes.
+At check-in, tour attendees will receive a tour booklet that will be used as the required entry pass into the tour homes.
 The tour booklet will also provide tour attendees with all the information they need to navigate and enjoy the tour, including a map of the tour, historical information about the tour homes, and much more.

 After checking in at the Tour Headquarters, tour attendees are then able to choose how they want to experience the homes tour.
 Tour attendees have both days to visit the tour homes and the "extra" tour stops in the order and pace that feels right to them and works with their schedule.